Bounded displacement permutations on tree-like spaces

-The group $\Bd(X, d)$ is often quite large.
-Using transpositions of odd numbers with their succesors, there is a subgroup of $\Bd(\mathbb{Z}^+)$ of exponent $2$ and cardinality $2^{\aleph_0}$.
-In contrast to the positive solution to Suchkov's question, the group $\mathbb{Z} \oplus \mathbb{Q}/\mathbb{Z}$ is isomorphic to a subgroup of $\Bd(\mathbb{Z}^+)$ (see Example \ref{combined}).
-Also, if group $H$ is generated by symmetric set $S$ and $d_{\Gamma}$ is the Cayley graph metric then the right action of $H$ on itself gives a monomorphism of $H$ into $\Bd(H, d_{\Gamma})$ (Example \ref{Cayleyexample}).
-It is worth noting that if a metric space $X$ has a subset with finite diameter and infinitely many points, then $\Bd(X)$ includes a subgroup isomorphic to $\Sym(\mathbb{Z})$, and therefore includes an isomorphic copy of each countable group.
+We point out that the group $\Bd(\mathbb{Z}^+)$ is quite large.
+Using transpositions of odd numbers with their successors, there is a subgroup of $\Bd(\mathbb{Z}^+)$ of exponent $2$ and cardinality $2^{\aleph_0}$.
+The group $\Bd(\mathbb{Z}^+)$ also includes an isomorphic copy of a free (abelian) group of countably infinite rank and a copy of each countable locally finite group \cite{SozSuchSuch}.
+From these one can easily construct a subgroup of $\Bd(\mathbb{Z}^+)$ isomorphic to $\mathbb{Z} \oplus \mathbb{Q}/\mathbb{Z}$, which feels quite close to $\mathbb{Q}$.
+It is worth noting that if a metric space $(X, d)$ has a subset with finite diameter and infinitely many points, then $\Bd(X, d)$ includes a subgroup isomorphic to $\Sym(\mathbb{Z})$, and therefore includes an isomorphic copy of each countable group.